 The child minder ensures that the service's policies and procedures are well implemented to support the health, safety and wellbeing of the children in her care.
 The child minder had good knowledge of child protection issues and talked us through the process of escalating any concerns.
 The child minder promotes good hygiene and the children were gently reminded to wash and dry their hands after using the bathroom before and after meals or if they had sticky hands.
-The child minder promotes healthy eating and ensures the children have fruit vegetables and yoghurts every day .The child minder had a good system to record medication that is administered, along with a record of any accidents.
-Records showed she practiced fire drills with the children regularly and ensured all children were familiar with the procedure, and knew what to do in an emergency.
-The child minder also keeps clear records of children's attendance.
+The child minder had a good system to record medication that is administered, along with a record of any accidents.
+Fire drills were carried within the last six months and the child minder told us that she talked to all the children about what to do in emergency, fire equipment was accessible.
+The child minder kept an up to date record of attendance and met the requirements of the NMS in terms of ratios.

-The child minder keeps children safe and healthy and there are good policies and procedures in place to support this.
+The child minder keeps children safe and healthy and there are policies and procedures in place to support this but fire drills with children need to be undertaken at least once every six months